jocko/dotfiles/README.md

 tab.
 Set `Scrollbar is:` to `Disabled`.
 Uncheck `Show unsafe paste dialog`.
 Under the `Appearance` tab, set font to `Hack Regular 14`.
 Uncheck `Display menubar in new windows`.
 Under the `Colors` tab, load preset `gruvbox dark`.

-### GNOME Terminal

-TODO Verify this section

-On a fresh Ubuntu install, `gnome-terminal` is the default.
-If not, configure it:

-    sudo update-alternatives --config x-terminal-emulator

-The Gogh install script will fail on a fresh install because it assumes some config is already in place.
-To work around this, manually create a dummy profile via preferences.

-Then, clone Gogh repo and install color scheme:

-    git clone git@github.com:Gogh-Co/Gogh.git ~/repos/gogh

-    pushd ~/repos/gogh/themes \
-        && TERMINAL=gnome-terminal ./gruvbox-dark.sh && popd

-In `gnome-terminal`, Right click and open `Preferences`.
-Under `General`, uncheck `Show menubar by default in new terminals` (note that this option is not visible under Gnome).
-Select `Gruvbox Dark` profile.
-Under `Text` tab, set `Custom font` to `Hack Regular 14` and uncheck `Terminal bell`.
-Under the `Scrolling` tab, uncheck `Show scrollbar`.
-To make the theme the default, click the little `v` on the theme name and select `Set as default`.

 ## Firefox